alexbrault/Pathfinder2EOversights/Core/CoreRulebook.md

 * `p.174`: Terrain Master is a level 8 feat but requires *wild stride* which is gained at 11th level.
 * `p.176` in Stealthy Companion: Doesn't list Animal Companion as a prerequisite.
 * `p.176` in Warden's Guidance: Your allies need to see or hear the ranger to gain the benefit but the effect doesn't have the auditory or visual trait.
+* `p.180` in Thief Racket: It should be explicit whether throwing a melee finesse weapon is an attack with a finesse melee weapon.
 * `p.184` in Minor Magic: Sweet, the Rogue gets spells.
 What ability do I use for the spell DC?
 There's also no trained proficiency in Spell DC or Spell Attack Roll.
 * `p.184` in Scoundrel sample rogue: Trap Finder sounds like an odd starting feat.
 * `p.193`: The spell repertoire class feature points to `p.481` for retraining spells in the repertoire.